 A type of life insurance in which cover will only last for a specified length of time (or 'term').

-A benefit offered by some providers which will pay out in the event that the insured, due to sickness or injury is permanently unable to carry out either the occupation for which they are trained (own occupation) or any occupation.
+A benefit offered by some life insurance providers which will pay out in the event that an insured person, due to sickness or injury, is permanently unable to carry out either the occupation for which they are trained (own occupation) or any occupation.

 An option that for an extra charge can be added to a life insurance policy.
 This means that, should an insured person be unable to work due to serious illness, they do not have to pay the policy premium but the policy cover continues.
 The option is subject to the insurance provider's terms and conditions.
 Typically, the policyholder has to pay the premiums for three or six months following their absence from work before being eligible to claim the waiver.
 Cover is generally available until a certain age such as 60 or 65.
 Waiver of premium may not be available to all life insurance applicants depending on their occupation and health.

 A type of life insurance where cover only ends when the first or second life insured (dependent upon the type of policy) dies

 We hope this life insurance glossary has helped answer any questions you might have.

 So, can you get life insurance if you have diabetes?
 The short answer is yes, but there are some things you need to be aware of to...

 The simple answer to this common question is "yes"; you can have more than one life insurance policy, and it's perfectly legal...